 For 2 days partners from Ecocortec (Croatia), Omnipack (Hungary), National Institute of Chemistry (Slovenia), Cobro (Poland), Technical University of Bratislava (Slovakia), Innovhub and Legambiente (Italy) had a fruitful meeting to move further in the project.
 What is the current situation of polylaminates?
 How do we promote the market of innovative packaging solutions?

 KICK OFF MEETING

 The project has already started.
-The partners met in the lovely capital of Slovenia, who received the European Capital Award from the European Commission in 2016, to present themselves, sharing ideas and doubts.
+The partners met in the lovely capital of Slovenia, who received the European Green Capital Award from the European Commission in 2016, to present themselves, sharing ideas and doubts.
 The group is quite heterogeneous, public research institutes, universities, SMEs, NGO, with one common goal: find out a green alternative to paper-plastics packaging, in order to introduce verified biodegradable materials in millions of people’s daily lives.